-Join Thanassis Pozantzis for an in-depth discussion in this video Standard particle dynamics, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Standard particle dynamics, part of Cinema 4D: Dynamics.

 …Another great way of creating geometry for dynamic simulations…is by using the standard particle system in Cinema 4D.…For all of you that are not familiar with the standard particles, I invite you to…watch Rob Garrott's great video, Understanding the Emitter Object, in the…CINEMA 4D Essentials 9: Particles and Dynamics tutorial series on lynda.com.…That will explain everything you need to know about standard particles, and more.…So, let's proceed.…